How to craft a professional human resources assistant cover letter

 • Dear Ms. Jane Doe & the HR Team,

-3. Make your HR assistant cover letter introduction appealing
+4. How to make your HR assistant cover letter introduction appealing

 The time has come to begin writing the actual paragraphs of your HR assistant cover letter, starting with your introduction.
 A strong introduction will include between 2 to 3 sentences that include: